Kong/docs.konghq.com/app/deck/1.11.x/faqs.md

 - Kong's `kong config db_import` command needs direct access to Kong's database, which might or might not be possible in your production networking environment.
-- decK can easily perform detect drifts in configuration i.e. it can verify if the configuration stored inside Kong's database and that inside the config file is same.
+- decK can easily perform detect drifts in configuration.
+For example, it can verify if the configuration stored inside Kong's database and that inside the config file is the same.
 This feature is designed in decK to integrate decK with a CI system or a `cronjob` which periodically checks for drifts and alerts a team if needed.
 - `decK dump` outputs a more human-readable configuration file compared to Kong's `db_import`.

-However, decK has the following limitations which might or might not affect your use-case:
+However, decK has the following limitations which might or might not affect your use case:

-- If you've a very large installation, it can take some time for decK to sync up the configuration to Kong.
+- If you have a very large installation, it can take some time for decK to sync up the configuration to Kong.
 This can be mitigated by adopting [distributed configuration](/deck/{{page.kong_version}}/guides/distributed-configuration) for your Kong installation and tweaking the `--parallelism` value.
-  Kong's `db_import` will be usually faster by orders of magnitude.
+  Kong's `db_import` will usually be faster by orders of magnitude.
 - decK cannot export and re-import fields that are hashed in the database.
   This means fields like `password` of `basic-auth` credential cannot be correctly re-imported by decK.
 This happens because Kong's Admin API call